Diego-Bonora/-holbertonschool-CarToFix/README.md

 - [x] No more get all services but get all services by usrId
 - [x] No more get all budgets but get all budgets by usrId
 - [x] Now you can get the budgets for a vehicle by plate
-- [x] If budget is done, it cannot be updated
+- [x] If the all the services of a budget is done, it cannot be updated
 - [x] Get a vehicle type by name
 - [x] Cannot create a vehicle type that already exists
 - [x] Create a worker